-The entertainment phenomenon known as the Blue Man Group is better than ever in this updated show featuring all-new material.
+The entertainment phenomenon known as the Blue Man Group is better than ever in this updated show featuring all-new material at Chicago’s Briar Street Theatre.
 You’ll find the famous blue bald guys interacting with “GiPads,” taking a humorous look at contemporary forms of communication, and performing a pulsating new finale set to an original music score.
-Audiences worldwide have experienced and loved this wildly imaginative, family friendly stage show that cleverly combines comedy, art and science with fabulous visual effects and Grammy-nominated music.
+Audiences of all ages worldwide have experienced and loved Blue Man Group, a wildly imaginative stage show that cleverly combines comedy, art and science with fabulous visual effects and Grammy-nominated music.

 Although it is NOT the Summer of ’69, Bryan Adams is doing a 30th anniversary reunion concert at Northerly Island, and Goldstar has your discount tickets!

 Canadian rocker Bryan Adams has called the band back together in honor of the 30th anniversary of his five-time platinum, No. 1 album Reckless.
 Back in ’84, radios and clubs were blasting a bevy of his hits — “Run to You,” “Somebody,” “Heaven,” “Summer of ’69,” “One Night Love Affair” and “It’s Only Love” — and over 12 million copies flew off the shelves worldwide.
 Now it’s raining Adams’ husky-voiced ’80s hits all over again at FirstMerit Bank Pavilion at Northerly Island.
 Get ready Chicago, because although it “Cuts Like a Knife,” it feels so right!

 Drury Lane Oakbrook Terrace is putting on a production of West Side Story — and Goldstar has half price tickets!
 Pay just $30 + service fees.